Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 Is the Insurance Company Acting in Bad Faith?

-Too many times, the insurance company will act in bad faith towards a victim following car accidents.
-This can occur when the insurance company willfully ignores or refuses to pay a legitimate claim.
+Too many times, the insurance carrier will act in bad faith towards a victim following car accidents.
+This can occur when the insurance adjuster willfully ignores or refuses to pay a legitimate claim.
 Some examples include:

 - Denying a valid claim